Written by Marielle G.

 Businesses in the United States, according to Statista, added nearly 35 million VoIP lines between 2010 and 2018, for a total of 41.6 million.

 VoIP, in addition to standard call services, provides access to sophisticated apps that may help your team be more flexible and productive.

 Business VoIP solutions have grown into unified communications systems that consider all communications—phone calls, faxes, voice mail, email, web conferencing, and others—to be distinct components that may be delivered by any method and to any device, including cell phones.

 Companies employing a Hosted VoIP PBX benefit from the complete functionality of a PBX without the high cost of equipment, updates, and upkeep.
 With a Hosted PBX, small organizations may have the impression of a huge centralized business by taking advantage of the range of capabilities offered.

 There is no need to buy new equipment or lose your investment in your existing legacy system.
-Many VoIP providers have spent much time and money developing their Hosted VoIP Solution and no longer offer SIP Trunking.
+Many VoIP providers have spent much time and money developing their Hosted VoIP Solutions and no longer offer SIP Trunking.
 As a consequence, many organizations are unaware of the benefits of SIP trunking.
-Businesses may maintain their existing analog PBX and telephones by using SIP trunking.
+Businesses may maintain their existing analog PBX and telephones by using SIP.